-Public Health and Wellbeing Act 2008 The Child Wellbeing and Safety Act 2005 Children, Youth and Families Act 2005 Occupational Health & Safety Act 2004 Occupational Health & Safety Regulations 2007 Education and Care Services National Regulations 2011 National Quality Standard A New Tax System (Family Assistance) Act 1999 My Time, Our Place Framework for School Age Care
+Public Health and Wellbeing Act 2008 The Child Wellbeing and Safety Act 2005 Children, Youth and Families Act 2005 Occupational Health & Safety Act 2004 Occupational Health & Safety Regulations 2007 Education and Care Services National Regulations 2011 National Quality Standard A New Tax System (Family Assistance) Act 1999 My Time, Our Place Framework for School Age Care yes N/A All parts of the Enrolment Form completed and signed

 Enrolment Checklist

 Element 6.1.1 Engagement with the service.
-Fami from enrolment to be involved in th contribute to service decisions.
-Director
+Families are supported from enrolment to be involved in the service and contribute to service decisions.

-Nominated Supervisor's Name Date: Date:
+Nominated Supervisor's Name Date:

-Nominated Supervisor's Signature:
+Nominated Supervisor's S gnature:

-yes N/A

-All parts of the Enrolment Form completed and signed
+Devente 1, 2, and 2 DOD and CDN are vided T

 Parents 1, 2 and 3 DOB and CRN provided

 Child's DOB and CRN provided

 Complying Written Arrangement template signed by parent

 Enrolment lodged with Centrelink

 Child's Birth Certificate or equivalent sighted

 Court/parenting orders, parenting plans outlining powers, duties, responsibilities in relation to the child provided

-Information about the child's family is obtained eg culture, religion, family structure (eg siblings, grandparents)
+Information about the child's family is obtained eg culture, religion, family

+structure (eg siblings, grandparents)

 Information about any special dietary requirements/restrictions or additional needs obtained

 Information about the child's interests and strengths obtained

 Evidence of immunisation status provided.

-All authorisations and indemnities signed including authority for: I
+All authorisations and indemnities signed including authority for:

-medical treatment from a medical practitioner, hospital or ambulance service
+medical treatment from a medical practitioner, hospital or ambulance

+service

 ambulance transportation

-incursions
+• incursions

 regular excursions

 Authorised nominees

 Emergency contacts

-Persons authorised to consent to medical treatment or administration of medication (could be same as authorised nominees/emergency contacts)
+Persons authorised to consent to medical treatment or administration of

+medication (could be same as authorised nominees/emergency contacts)

-Relevant health information is provided including: 1
+Relevant health information is provided including:

 medical practitioner or medical service

 Medicare number

 Dental practitioner or service

 healthcare needs, medical conditions, allergies, anaphylaxis or risk of anaphylaxis

+ا ــــــــــــــــــــــــــــــــــــ 1

+1

 Medical Management Plan and Medical Risk Minimisation Plan for specific health care need, medical condition, allergy or anaphylaxis

-Families provided with copies of, or access to, all policies and procedures, Code of Conduct and Statement of Philosophy
+Families provided with copies of, or access to, all policies and procedures, Code of

+Conduct and Statement of Philosophy

-Medical Conditions Policy provided to all parents where child has a specific health care need, medical condition, allergy or other relevant medical condition
+Medical Conditions Policy provided to all parents where child has a specific health

+care need, medical condition, allergy or other relevant medical condition

 Relevant policies and procedures discussed/explained including:

 Medical conditions policy

 Child cannot attend without medication

 Administration of Mediation Policy

 Medication must be in original container

 Over the counter medications not administered unless prescribed by doctor

 Administration of medication must be authorised in writing unless emergency

 Procedures during medical emergency, including asthma and anaphylaxis

 Delivery and Collection of Children Policy

 Sign in/out procedure explained

 Procedure if parent running late to collect child

 Grievance Policy

 Location of complaint forms

 Fee Policy

 Fees should be paid on time.

 Photography Policy (authorisation signed)

 Infectious Disease Policy

 Any child who is unwell must not attend the Service.

+Children who become unwell at the Service need to be collected.

+If service suspects child has infectious disease, child may be excluded until child has a medical certificate stating they are not contagious.